notrobintaylor/fx_slipstream/README.md

 **release** shapes how fast the follower responds to decreases.
 At 100 ms it drops quickly.
 At 1000 ms+ it holds the level, creating a slow fade-out of the modulation effect after you stop playing.

-### Familiar peaks & valleys
+### envelope repeater

-Receives the waveform enthusiast's dynamics and echoes them onto the presentation domain: parameters that shape *how you perceive* the output.
-Each amplitude value from the waveform enthusiast is immediately applied at full strength, then repeated at diminishing strength over the following beats.
+Receives the envelope follower's dynamics and echoes them onto the presentation domain: parameters that shape *how you perceive* the output.
+Each amplitude value from the envelope follower is immediately applied at full strength, then repeated at diminishing strength over the following beats.
 The peaks and valleys of your playing become familiar patterns in the stereo field and spectrum – recognized but increasingly approximate with each repetition.

 | Parameter | Range | Default |
 |-----------|-------|---------|